 In sum, the process to accomplish this is as follows.
-When users choose to initiate this capability, the client side of the system sends a request for the desired data to the server.
+The client side of the system sends a request for the desired data to the server.
 This request includes information such as the type of data needed, resolution and geographic coordinates.
 When the server side receives the request, it retrieves the needed information from the database using a proprietary algorithm designed specifically for use with Sem-ODB and which retrieves only the data needed at that time.
-This is coupled with a Semantic database schema designed to precisely take advantage of Sem-ODB's enhancements over other types of databases.
-Once the data is retrieved, the server inserts the data in the appropriate data structure (R-tree for point/line data or graph for polygon data).
-The data structure is then sent to the client.
+This is coupled with a Semantic database schema designed to take advantage of Sem-ODB's enhancements.
+Once the data is retrieved, it is inserted in the appropriate data structure (R-tree for point/line data or graph for polygon data) and sent to the client.

 When the client receives the requested data, it performs either a Nearest Neighbor search [2, 5] through the R-tree data structure [3] (in the case of point/line data) or determines which populated area covers the current geographic location (in the case of polygon data).
 The information of interest is extracted and displayed to the user (e.g., the closest place street intersection, etc.).
 As users 'fly' over the data, the client is continuously recalculating and searching through the data for the appropriate information to display.
-This continues until the flight path crosses a predetermined geographic 'boundary'.
-Upon crossing this "boundary", the client sends a request to the server for the data using the coordinate where the flight path and "boundary" intersect.
-The server retrieves and organizes the data as described above and sends it to the client.
-Once the client receives this new data, the old data structure is deleted from memory and the new data is used.
-Thus, only data that is actually needed is transferred to the client.
+This continues until the flight path crosses a predetermined geographic 'boundary', at which time the client sends a new data request to the server using the coordinate where the flight path and "boundary" intersect.